vbookshelf/myOfflineAi-ChatHistory/README.md

 ## Context size

 Please note that the context limit is set to 16000 tokens.
 You can change this setting in the app.py file.
-Many models, including Gemma3, have a context limit thats over 100k tokens.
-However, I set a lower size because setting a large context size slows down the model.
-You may need to increase the context size if your work involves long conversations, reviewing documents, reviewing images and other token heavy tasks.
+Many models, including Gemma3, have a context limit that's over 100k tokens.
+However, setting a large context size slows down the model.
+You may need to increase the context size if your work involves long conversations, reviewing many documents, reviewing many images, and other token heavy tasks.
+The conversation token count is continuously printed in the terminal.

 <br>